Introduction

 A surgical procedure is necessary to implant the electrode under the phrenic nerve and the receiver just under the surface of the skin.
-This procedure can be done cervically (via the neck) or thoracically (via the chest).
+This procedure can be done Cervically (via the neck) or Thoracically (via the chest).
 For bilateral stimulation (stimulation of both phrenic nerves) two antennas, two electrodes and two receivers are needed.
 For unilateral stimulation (stimulation of only one phrenic nerve) one antenna, one electrode and one receiver are needed.

 The procedure averages 2-4 hours in length, and the patient is typically discharged from the hospital 1-2 days later.
 Some procedures can be performed on an outpatient basis.